How The Rest Of The World Sleeps: A Very Serious Investigation

 Advertisement

 As for other types of bed, the basic four-poster shape varies by size around the world.
-Even when the bed as full-time bed is the norm, there are all sorts of regional variations.
+Even when the bed as a full-time bed is the norm, there are all sorts of regional variations.
 Take sizing, for instance.
-A 'standard' size bed can vary between different Western countries, making only the slightest difference to the bed itself but making shopping for bedding from other countries very annoying.
-The American sizes of twin, full, queen and king are different from the UK sizes, which are based on imperial measurements, which are different again from European sizes (which are metric).
+A standard size bed can vary between different Western countries, making only the slightest difference to the bed itself but making shopping for bedding from other countries very annoying.
+The American sizes of twin, full, queen, and king are different from the U.K. sizes, which are based on imperial measurements, which are different again from European sizes (which are metric).

 (This is why Ikea beds, which are based on Swedish standards, will need sheets from Ikea to fit their mattresses and their linens.
 Put another way, this is why you should never be suckered into buying bedding at Ikea unless your bed is from there, too.)